Table of Contents

 • Connect: Feeling heard and understood can be one of the most meaningful experiences.
 Try connecting with others, whether calling your grandparents, being kind to a stranger, or going to the nail salon with a friend.

-If you’re looking for more ideas about what to do, why not make some new friends?
-Here are 50 Ways You Can Meet People in ANY New City.
+If you’re looking for more ideas of what to do, why not make some new friends?
+Here are 50 Ways You Can Meet People in ANY New City